microsoft/TypeScript-Handbook/pages/Functions.md

 You can also run into errors with `this` in callbacks, when you pass functions to a library that will later call them.
 Because the library that calls your callback will call it like a normal function, `this` will be `undefined`.
-With some work you can use `this` to prevent you from making errors in callbacks too.
+With some work you can use `this` parameters to prevent errors with callbacks too.
 First, the library author needs to annotate the callback type with `this`:

 ```ts